weijianlai/Quantium-Virtual-Experience-Program/README.md

 # Task 3 - Analytics and commercial application
-Use analytics and insights from Task 1 and 2 to prepare a report for the client, the Category Manager.

-Used Pyramid Principle method to deliver insigths and recommendation to client in Powerpoint.
+In Task 3, we used analytics and insights from Task 1 and 2 to prepare a report for the client, the Category Manager.
+We have also used Pyramid Principle method to deliver insigths and recommendation to client in Powerpoint.